jporeilly/K8s/Labs/10 Troubleshooting/troubleshooting.md

 Useful for cluster administrators and people whose Kubernetes cluster is unhappy.
 You should also check the known issues for the release you're using.

+**There are no videos with this section its intended to just be a guide**

 ---

 #### <font color='red'> Troubleshooting Applications </font>